 Mamie Phipps Clark (Social Psychologist)

-Mamie was born on April 18, 1917 in Hot Spring, Arkansas to Harold H. Phipps, a physician, and Katy Florence Phipps, a homemaker.
+Mamie Phipps was born on April 18, 1917, in Hot Spring, Arkansas, to Harold H. Phipps, a physician, and Katy Florence Phipps, a homemaker.
 She received several scholarship opportunities and chose to attend Howard University in 1934 as a math major minoring in physics.
 There she met Kenneth Bancroft Clark, a master's student in psychology, who later became her husband and who convinced her to pursue psychology due to her interests in child development.
 In 1938, Clark graduated magna cum laude from Howard University and went on to pursue her master’s in psychology there and later, her PhD from Columbia University.
-In 1943, Clark became the first black woman to earn a psychology doctorate from Columbia.
+In 1943, Clark became the first Black woman to earn a psychology doctorate from Columbia.

 Clark went on to work as a counselor at the Riverdale Home for Children in New York.
 In 1946, Clark opened The Northside Center for Child Development in Harlem which was one of the first agencies to provide comprehensive psychological services and educational programs to children of color living in poverty.
 Clark also worked with the Harlem Youth Opportunities Unlimited project, the national Head Start program, and numerous other educational and philanthropic institutions.
 Clark died from cancer at the age of 65 on August 11, 1983.